somethingsimade/roblox-ws/README.md

 No, private

 ## Why isn't it released if it fully works?
 I'm making sure I can code it myself, instead of relying on AI.
-I don't want to release something I have put zero effort in, apart from the idea I had.
+I don't want to release something I have put zero effort into, aside from the idea I had.

 ## How to use?